-Prerequisites for U of M: Successful completion of Level 4 with a B or above, and in the top 30% of
+Prerequisites for U of M: Successful completion of Level 4 with a B or above, and in the top 30% of your class (top 50% will be eligible for consideration)

-This course is the highest level of second language learning available at BHS.
+Description: This course is the highest level of second language learning available at BHS.
 It is a review and practice of all past grammatical and communicative processes and also an introduction of sophisticated concepts.
 Topics are more challenging and abstract as students learn to express themselves through speaking and writing and understand meaning from written and spoken language at a more advanced level.
 Upon successful completion of this course, students will have successfully fulfilled their entire language requirement at the University of Minnesota.
 Upon successful completion of the course, students who are eligible for college credit will earn 5 credits from University of MN Twin Cities.
 (See the CIS table for eligibility criteria)

-CIS Spanish 5 - WL332
+CIS Spanish 5